ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 It can be more of challenge for very large datasets, especially when they change frequently but are looked up infrequently.
 It that case you'll need to make a tradeoff decision between effort to maintain a cache and temporal coupling with the system of record for it.

 #### Local Microservices
-So using Event Driven principles with message oriented middleware, its possible that we can create microservices and deploy them in our remote locations.
+So, using Event Driven principles with message-oriented middleware, its possible that we can create microservices and deploy them in our remote locations.

 ![High Level View of Microservices style.
 Services deployed centrally and remote, connected through Message Brokers and the internet](/images/occasionally-connected-servers/microservices-high-level-view.png)